Hamburg U-Bahn Type DT4

 The Type DT4 is a four-car electric multiple unit (EMU) train type operated by the Hamburger Hochbahn AG on the Hamburg U-Bahn system since 1988.

 Formation

-Every DT4 train consists of four cars, which are formed as two articulated half-sets with two cars each.
-The cars don't have gangways, but feature windows in the inner car ends.
+Every DT4 unit consists of four cars, which are formed as two articulated half-sets with two cars each.
+The cars don't have gangways, but feature windows in the car ends.

 Interior

 The interior consists of transverse seating bays.
 Widescreen passenger information displays are to be fitted to the whole DT4 fleet, with works scheduled to be completed in 2022.

 Technical specifications

 The trains have steel car bodies and a three-phase propulsion system.
 Thyristor inverters are used in the DT4.1 and DT4.2 trains, and the DT4.3 through DT4.5 trains use GTO-pulse inverters.
 The DT4.56 and DT4.6 trains use IGBT-pulse inverters.

-Each four-car set has four powered bogies and two non-motored jacobs bogies.
+Each four-car set has four powered bogies and two non-motored bogies.
 The powered bogies are equipped with water cooled three-phase asynchronous motors.